Srigopalsarda/Lets-Read/README.md

 # Description

-The Daily News Aggregator is a web application that provides users with daily news articles tailored to their interests from various fields such as technology, sports, entertainment, and more.
-Users can customize their news feed by selecting their preferred topics and sources.
+The Daily News Aggregator is an online programme that allows users to get daily news stories that are specific to their interests from a variety of sectors like technology, sports, entertainment, and other topics.
+Users have the ability to personalise their news feeds by picking the subjects and sources of interest to them.

 # Getting Started with Create React App